ctongfei/unli/README.md

 This repository uses [Ducttape](https://github.com/jhclark/ducttape) to manage intermediate results of the experiment pipeline.

-To run a portion of the pipeline, use the following command:
+To run a portion of the pipeline, first clone this repository to your location, then in `unli.tape`, modify `package unli .path` variable to where your location of this repository is.

+Then use the following command:

   ```bash
     ducttape unli.tape -p <TASK>